lebelokamogelo/authtoken/README.md

 ### Obtaining a Token

-To obtain an authentication token, send a POST request to the /api/token/ endpoint with valid user credentials.
+To obtain an authentication token, send a POST request to the `/api/token/` endpoint with valid user credentials.
 If the credentials are correct, the endpoint will return a token.

-    POST /api/token/
-    Content-Type: application/json

     {
         "username": "user",